Listen and subscribe to these playlists (Spotify/Apple) to hear some of our favorite KBC worship songs:

 The goal in our worship is neither formal traditionalism nor contemporary innovation.
 We desire to embrace the rich history behind us while pressing forward to the lessons God is teaching us today.
 This commitment is clearly modeled in Ephesians 5:19 – “psalms, hymns, and spiritual songs”

-However, for worship is to be authentic, it must be intelligible.
+However, for worship to be authentic, it must be intelligible.
 Guided by biblical discernment, each generation must appropriate and express Scriptural truths in musical genres germane to his or her time and culture.

 Musically Proficient – (Ps.
 33:3)